Martin521/AboutFsharp/AboutFsharp.md

  Run the task.
 Note the process id.

- Make sure that in the Debug window, the launch configuration "Attach to a .net process" is selected (You have to do that only once).
+ Make sure that in the Debug window, the launch configuration "Attach to a .net process" is selected (You have to do this only once).

  Add breakpoints as necessary.
 Press F5.
 After the attach-breakpoint is reached, press F5 again.
 Wait until your own breakpoint is hit.

  Have fun finding your way through the compiler code.

+ ## Feedback

+ PLEASE send feedback (via issues or on FSF Slack) if you find mistakes or missing items.